Studying Dentistry in English in Europe

 Generally speaking, if you have ABB or better in your A' levels (including biology and chemistry) you should be able to apply to any dental school teaching in English in Europe.
 If you don't have chemistry but have either maths or physics, there are one or two places that will consider you.
 Without biology, there is no chance.

 The actual entrance requirements vary quite dramatically.
 Universities in Central Europe often have their own exams.
 These are typically a multiple choice exam on chemistry and biology.
 If you can get a good grade at A' level in these subjects you shouldn't have any trouble passing the exam.
 Some exams will also include a paper on maths and/or physics.
 We do not work with any universities that accept BTECs and we know of no countries that do.
 Access to Higher Education qualifications are not recognised either.
 If you have the IB or Irish Leaving Certificate, a grade equivalent to 70% of the maximum would certainly give you access to the best dental schools, subject to place availability of course.
+Scottish students will ordinarily need Advanced Highers in Biology and one other science, plus 5 Highers.
 We can also assist Canadian high school leavers apply directly to dentistry in Europe as well as those who already have a Bachelors degree.

 Most European dental schools select purely on academic criteria and personal statement and there is only occasionally a requirement to attend an interview.